drewlander/configfiles/README.md

 Maybe someone will find this useful apart from myself.
 Otherwise this is a nice thing to run and just have my machine ready to rumble

+Don't forget to run: all-the-icons-install-fonts in Emacs for neotree to get those fancy icons